-- 1. To promote and value positive behaviour by: - valuing young people as individuals and recognising their achievements. - providing clear guidelines on expected positive behaviour and the consequences of engaging in inappropriate behaviour. - rewarding positive behaviour whilst discouraging and reducing inappropriate behaviour. - nurturing self-worth, self-discipline and a proper regard for authority through positive relationships based on mutual respect. - cultivating an atmosphere in which pupils respond positively in class, take pride in their work and show both interest and attention. - Promoting an inclusive learning community where individual differences are valued and respected. - 2.
-To maintain an ordered community in which effective learning and teaching can take place. - 3.
-To ensure fairness of treatment for all and encourage consistency of response to both positive and negative behaviour. - 4.
+- 1. To promote and value positive behaviour by: - valuing young people as individuals and recognising their achievements; - providing clear guidelines on expected positive behaviour and the consequences of engaging in inappropriate behaviour; - rewarding positive behaviour whilst discouraging and reducing inappropriate behaviour; - nurturing self-worth, self-discipline and regard for authority through positive relationships based on mutual respect; - promoting a sense of responsibility for upholding high standards of behaviour; - encouraging respect for the School environment as well as the local community; - encouraging positive attitudes towards others; - preventing and addressing bullying-type behaviour; - cultivating an atmosphere in which pupils respond positively in class, take pride in their work and show both interest and attention; and - promoting an inclusive learning community where individual differences are valued and respected.

+- 2. To maintain an ordered community in which effective learning and teaching can take place. - 3.
+To ensure fairness and consistency in the administration and rewards and sanctions; - 4.
 To encourage a positive relationship with parents through effective communication and engaging their active support for the implementation of the School's policy and procedures.